HimiJain/HimiJain.github.io/index.md

 # About Me

 I am currently pursuing my M.S. under the supervision of [Dr. Chester Rebeiro](http://www.cse.iitm.ac.in/~chester/) in the Department of Computer Science and Engineering (C.S.E), Indian Institute of Technology (IIT) Madras.
-My primary research area is Side Channel Attack on Cryptographic Algorithms by injecting Faults.
-Currently I am working on designing a framework to synthesize a hardware or software implementation of block cipher which are resistant to Differential Fault Attack.
+My primary research area is Side Channel Attack on Cryptographic Algorithms using hardwares like cache memory.
+Currently I am working on Last Level Cache side channel attack and optimiztion of these atacks.

 # Education

-* B.E (Information Technology) from ndian Institute of Engineering Science and Technology, Shibpur (Formerly Bengal Engineering and Science University, Shibpur) in 2013.
+* B.E (Information Technology) from Dr. AITH, Kanpur in 2016.

-# Work Experience

-* Worked as System Engineer in IBM India Pvt.
-Ltd. from 2013-2015.

 # Awards